When and How to Cut the Ties of Bad Family Relationships

 - Limit contact to times when something major happens.
 Send an email to let the family member know you are pregnant, someone died, you got a great new job, or you're moving to another state.
 You might consider including them on family group emails, but avoiding one-to-one exchanges.

 - Know that it's difficult.
 Death is final, but cutting ties is like death without the closure.
-You will probably feel the worst when the first birthday or holiday rolls around, but you can prepare yourself by just expecting difficulty.
-Remember that these new feelings are less harmful than if you kept the relationship intact.
+Give yourself the love and time to grieve because cutting ties is a process.
+You will probably feel the worst when the first birthday or holiday rolls around, but you can prepare yourself by just expecting difficulty and practicing self-care rituals as well as journaling.
+Remember that these unpleasant feelings are less harmful than if you had kept the relationship intact.

-- Concentrate on who you have.
+- Focus on who you have and who you are.
 Having a good support system of friends or other family members makes cutting ties easier.
+Maintaining your values is a part of who you are.
+Knowing who you are, what you stand for, and who supports you is your North Star, your compass.

 - Don't pretend everything is okay.
+Don’t minimize your thoughts and feelings by pretending everything is ok.
 When applicable, talk to other family members about your situation.
 Let them know you will be avoiding contact with this person.
 Briefly explain why, and don't back down.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.